craigmarshalldesign/testing-godot-1/documents/starter-list/SonderQuest-Starter-Abilities.md

 *   **Notes:**
     *   The self-damage is a direct effect, not a status.
     *   Multi-hit exists to validate sequencing, hit rolls, and future on-hit hooks.
+    *   **Scaling Notes:** WeaponStrike effects use weapon scaling.
+Damage Scaling (STR) applies only to the self-damage DealDamage effect.

 ### 7. Ground Stomp
 *   **ID:** `abilities/action/melee/ground_stomp`